Hienph1/Sensor_Capture/README.md

-This folder include arduino interface using python
+This folder include arduino interface using python.
-Use main.py
+Use main.py.